Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 ...So it took him a few breaths to win.
 He pinned them all, using his hands for Nomuk, his tail for Tumik, and his feet for Genn.
 He’d be fucked if someone else decided to play, but that was okay.
 The humans were happy to watch and laugh, and Tooko wasn’t big enough to count.
 In fact, he carefully got out of the way.

 Wild let them have their fun just long enough for Ferd to finish pinning his three friends, then delivered a hefty kick to Ferd’s rump.
-“Oi!
-Mind on the job, mate.”
+"Oi!
+Mind on the job, mate."

 The humans liked to tease him for his great big rump, but that was okay.
 Wild couldn’t *really* hurt him without a weapon, so Ferd would get his revenge later.
 When nobody was watching, maybe…

 For now he let go, stood up, and helped his men to stand as well.

-“Nearly got me that time!”
+"Nearly got me that time!"

-“Sure,” Wild said.
-“Come on, we’ve got work.”
+"Sure," Wild said.
+"Come on, we’ve got work."

 They were shown to a gray room with bright lights that hurt Ferd’s eyes a bit, and small tables with sturdy steel chairs.
 He and his men knew by now to avoid most chairs, but these were the ones the *big* humans used.
 Anything that Yan or War-Horse or Daar Stone-Back could sit on was *probably* safe…

 Still… he propped his tail under him just to be sure.

 Coombes took a spot at the front of the room and placed the things he was carrying on the table there.
-“We’ve got coordinates for another Hierarchy relay,” he said.
-“This one’s a fair bit further from Earth than the first one, but if the nerds at Mrwrki are right then its coverage includes both Gao and Akyawentuo…”
+"We’ve got coordinates for another Hierarchy relay," he said.
+"This one’s a fair bit further from Earth than the first one, but if the nerds at Mrwrki are right then its coverage includes both Gao and Akyawentuo…"

 He tapped on his tablet, and an image Ferd had seen before filled the wall behind him.
 Humans called it the *Gal-axee.* All the stars in the sky and many, many, *many* more besides, twisted around like a dust devil, or water swirling down a hole.
 Four points on it were highlighted: Earth, Cimbrean, Gao and home, scattered across the bottom quarter of the map.

-“For the sake of our monkey friends… nobody ever *really* gets just how big all this is.
-So when I tell you the target is about *here—”* he tapped the tablet again and a new marker appeared “I want you to understand, this is a *long* way from civilization, even thought it might look like it’s somewhere in the middle.
-For Tooko’s benefit, the nearest spacelane is Green-Oval-twelve-forty-four-twenty-three, here.” a thin green line snaked across the map.
+"For the sake of our monkey friends… nobody ever *really* gets just how big all this is.
+So when I tell you the target is about *here—"* he tapped the tablet again and a new marker appeared "I want you to understand, this is a *long* way from civilization, even thought it might look like it’s somewhere in the middle.
+For Tooko’s benefit, the nearest spacelane is Green-Oval-twelve-forty-four-twenty-three, here." a thin green line snaked across the map.

 Tooko made a harsh noise in the back of his throat.
-“That’s a long haul.
-Where’s the nearest layover station?”
+"That’s a long haul.
+Where’s the nearest layover station?"

-“This degaussing facility, here. *‘Next To The Endless’* From there, your target world is more than a month away at *SBD’s* cruising speed.”
+"This degaussing facility, here. *‘Next To The Endless’* From there, your target world is more than a month away at *SBD’s* cruising speed."

 Despite what Coombes said, the scale of what he was looking at suddenly landed on Ferd’s head.
 He’d *seen* how fast the ship was over land, and Tooko told him that in space it was one of the fastest ships *anywhere.* A whole hand of weeks to travel *that* short distance on the map?

 He shivered a little.
 That wasn’t going to be fun.
 They’d probably spend time in stay-sis again.
 All of them, because the humans ate a lot of food, too.

 Coombes gave the team a sympathetic look.
-“This is why we pay you gents the big bucks,” he said.
-“You’re gonna be a long way from anywhere.
+"This is why we pay you gents the big bucks," he said.
+"You’re gonna be a long way from anywhere.
 Anyway.
 Mission is to identify the precise location of the relay on the planet’s surface and engineer its destruction.
 We expect Big Hotel have tightened security around these things.
 You’ll be fully loaded-out with full weapons stores and long-term supplies.
-That means we’ll need to re-fam you with some of the nastier toys, re-test on ship procedures…”
+That means we’ll need to re-fam you with some of the nastier toys, re-test on ship procedures…"

 Ferd grunted.
-“That will take some days, yes?”
+"That will take some days, yes?"

 Coombes nodded at him.
-“Yup.
-During which time you four are getting Warhorse’s personal attention.”
-Ferd growled happily at that while Coombes considered his notes. “...Obviously, how you go about executing this mission is going to have to be your call when you get there.
+"Yup.
+During which time you four are getting Warhorse’s personal attention."
+Ferd growled happily at that while Coombes considered his notes. "...Obviously, how you go about executing this mission is going to have to be your call when you get there.
 You’ll be operating far outside of our territory, on an uncharted and unknown planet with no way of predicting exactly what conditions are going to be like on the ground.
-But shit like that is why JETS exists, and you’ve done it before.”
+But shit like that is why JETS exists, and you’ve done it before."

-“Better be fuckin’ Christmas on the supplies, then…” Frasier commented.
+"Better be fuckin’ Christmas on the supplies, then…" Frasier commented.
 Ferd wasn’t sure what that meant, but Coombes chuckled and passed around a set of notes.

-“Don’t worry.
+"Don’t worry.
 You’re gonna be loaded for bear.
 We’ll pack you to the gills with everything you need.
 That there’s your mission schedule.
-Any other questions?”
+Any other questions?"

 Feed reached for his copy of the mission file.
 He was pretty good at reading now and didn’t see many words he would need to ask about.
-“Maybe, we read first, think of question then.”
+"Maybe, we read first, think of question then."

-“Fair.
-I’ma go grab a coffee while you read, we’ll do the Q&A when I’m back.”
+"Fair.
+I’ma go grab a coffee while you read, we’ll do the Q&A when I’m back."
 Coombes left them to read.

 Ferd’s thoughts were on one important fact: this thing threatened his home and his people.
-The sky-magic involved was more than he yet understood, but *that* part was clear and simple… and he remembered the bad days, of fleeing over the mountains, of all the empty burned villages, and the great flash and thunder of the Hierarchy’s “nook.”
+The sky-magic involved was more than he yet understood, but *that* part was clear and simple… and he remembered the bad days, of fleeing over the mountains, of all the empty burned villages, and the great flash and thunder of the Hierarchy’s "nook."

 The Big Enemy was hiding, but not gone.
 And Ferd Given-Man wouldn’t let them live.
 That was the only way to balance what they had done, and tried to do: Take everything they had until there was nothing left.